Conservation and Heritage Science

 A woman stands in an old part of the library - the walls are panelled with wood - and she is looking at a piece of monitoring equipment in her hands

 Catherine has a particular interest in insect pests and Integrated Pest Management (IPM), and in training staff in preventive conservation practices.
 Her main responsibilities include IPM, assessing collections for mould/pests, environmental monitoring, emergency salvage preparedness and providing training to Bodleian staff.
+She represents the Bodleian on Pest Odyssey, the UK’s Integrated Pest Management Steering Group.

 Contact us